 - 84% of agents reported their income increased from the previous year

 This list is just a brief shimmer of all the data we gathered.
 For example, we also hold the secret to the most popular travel agent theme song in 2019, and other "nitty gritty" details such as average travel agent income based on experience, time commitment and region.
 Read on, because our data will leave you spellbound.

 A Snapshot of Hosted Travel Agent Income

 You are about to dive into a sea of data.
 But don't worry, we won't send you in without an oxygen source.
-These results profile hosted agents with 3+ year experience.
+These results profile hosted agents with 3+ years of experience.
 Below, our infographic gives a visual snapshot of the fathoms of data we're about to explore: